BBC Studios: History

 In November 2022, BBC Studios acquired London-based unscripted production company behind 'Inside the Factory' Voltage TV to expand its unscripted production portfolio with BBC Studios taken over Channel 4's stake in the unscripted production firm.
 Thus, Voltage TV became a subsidiary of BBC Studios with Sanjay Singhal and Steve Nam continued leading Voltage TV under their new parent with BBC Studios started distributing Voltage TV's future productions.

 In June 2023, BBC Studios announced the acquisition of Copenhagen-based Scandinavian production company STV (Note: Not to be confused with Scotland's STV Group) to further expand its international production output and to create a significant regional production base, expanding BBC Studios' Scandinavian production activities with them rebranding the Copenhagen-based production company UTV as a division of BBC Studios changed its name to BBC Studios Nordic Productions.

 In October 2023, press reports confirmed that BBC Studios had reached a multi-million pound financial settlement to compensate Top Gear presenter Freddie Flintoff for the injuries he sustained in a car crash when filming a Top Gear episode in December 2022.

 One month later, on 9 November of that year, BBC Studios launched its Liverpool and London-based scripted production label called River Pictures with BBC Studios executives Andrew Morrissey and Michael Parke leading BBC Studios' new scripted production subsidiary.

 In March 2024, BBC Studios expanded its Australian productions operations by announcing that they've acquired Melbourne-based Australian live-action production powerhouse company Werner Film Productions based and placed the acquired company under their Australian division BBC Studios Productions Australia expanding their operations in Australia.

-On August 28 2025, BBC Studios under its national production arm BBC Studios Productions expanded its high-end scripted business by launching its fiction production division based in London, Liverpool and Glasgow called BBC Studios Fiction and had appointed Josh Cole heading the new fiction production division BBC Studios as head of fiction & comedy with River Pictures executives Michael Parke and Andrew Morrissey joining the new fiction division as managing directors.
+On August 28, 2025, BBC Studios under its national production arm BBC Studios Productions expanded its high-end scripted business by launching its fiction production division based in London, Liverpool and Glasgow called BBC Studios Fiction and had appointed Josh Cole heading the new fiction production division BBC Studios as head of fiction & comedy with River Pictures executives Michael Parke and Andrew Morrissey joining the new fiction division as managing directors.

+In November 2025, BBC Studios had merged its Australian & New Zealand media production & streaming operations with its Asian media production & streaming operations into one new Asia-Pacific streaming operation unit under BBC Studios ANZ alum Robi Stanton which she will lead the newly merged APAC streaming operations unit as president while BBC Studios' Australian production operation was interrogated into the merged unit and continued to be led by Kylie Washington.